Eric Qualls, Warden

 Trinity Minter was appointed Warden at the Mark H. Luttrell Correctional Complex effective August 4, 2014.

-Warden Minter began her career in Correction as a correctional officer.
-She progressed through the ranks as senior correctional officer, counselor, unit manager and quality assurance manager.
+Warden Minter began her career with the Tennessee Department of Correction in July 1998 as a correctional officer at the Whiteville Correctional Facility.
+She progressed through the ranks as senior correctional officer, counselor, unit manager, quality assurance manager and chief of unit management.

-Warden Minter holds a Bachelor's Degree in Sociology from Lane College and a Master's Degree in Social Work from Union University.
+Warden Minter holds a Bachelor's Degree in Sociology from Lane College and a Master's Degree in Social Work from Union University, both in Jackson, Tennessee.

 David A. Sexton, Warden